Is Learner Driver Insurance Compulsory?

 GEICO and Allstate are the most economical national firms on average.
 That is if you’re insuring a 17-year-old teenager or younger on your family policy.

 GEICO is the least expensive overall, with an average price of $2,823 per year, compared to the 16-year-old age group.
 Our sample family was quoted over $3,000 annually by State Farm, Progressive, and Nationwide.
-GEICO and Allstate remain your best bets for affordable insurance for a 17-year-old teen on a state-by-state basis.
-In 20 states, GEICO is the most affordable company, while Allstate is the most affordable in 17.
-Nationwide is not the cheapest insurer in any state in general, so families searching for a quotation for a teenager should look at other options first.
+GEICO and Allstate remain your best bets for affordable insurance for a 17-year-old teen state-by-state.
+In 20 states, GEICO is the most affordable company, while Allstate is the most inexpensive in 17.
+Nationwide is not the cheapest insurer in any state, so families searching for a quote for a teenager should look at other options first.

-Yes, you can collect or claim insurance with a Learner’s License if the car has an ‘L’ sign on both the front and back windshield and you will be accompanied by a permanent driver.
-Learner’s license holders must be insured even if they have fewer driving rights.
+Yes, you can collect or claim insurance with a Learner’s License if the car has an ‘L’ sign on both the front and back windshield and a permanent driver will accompany you.
+Learner’s license holders must be insured even with fewer driving rights.

 They’re just as prone to mishaps and require the financial protection that insurance provides.
 Learner’s license drivers are typically teenagers who live with their parents.
 When they get their learner’s permit, they are usually insured by their parents’ insurance and do not need to purchase their own.